Classimed logo

 Günter Valet

-Summary: Acetylsalicylic acid (ASA, aspirin) is beneficial for influenza and COVID-19 patients during the incubation period as suggested by a small group study (2010- March 2020) where a short high dose aspirin pulse therapy (0,4g aspirin every 12h for 1.5 days) in conjunction with temporary lung hilum hyperthermia (500ml hot beverage every 8h for 4 days) blocked disease outbreak in influenza or SARS-CoV-2 virus infection, while in two independent clinical studies (U4(Oct 2020), U9, U10(Nov/Dec 2021)) the disease course of hospitalized COVID-19 patients, infected during long term daily low dose aspirin (50-100mg/d) therapy for cardiovascular protection (risk of myocardial infarction or stroke), was only less severe.
+Summary: Acetylsalicylic acid (ASA, aspirin) is beneficial for influenza and COVID-19 patients during the incubation period as suggested by a small group study (2010- March 2020) where a short high dose aspirin pulse therapy (0,4g aspirin every 12h for 1.5 days) in conjunction with temporary lung hilum hyperthermia (500ml hot beverage every 8h for 4 days) blocked disease outbreak in influenza or SARS-CoV-2 virus infection, while in independent clinical studies (U4 (Oct 2020), U9, U10 (Nov/Dec 2021)) the disease course of hospitalized COVID-19 patients, infected while under long term daily low dose aspirin therapy (50-100mg/d) for cardiovascular protection (risk of myocardial infarction or stroke), was less severe.
 High dose aspirin pulse therapy has the potential to lower the number of diseased as well as hospitalized COVID-19 patients in a comparatively inoffensive way, allowing patients to maintain their health themselves by generally available low cost medication.

 Background: SARS-CoV-2 infected patients may suffer from severe respiratory problems and not recover despite high intensive care efforts (1).
 Symptoms like dry cough, altered tracheal and respiratory sensation, temporary anosmia, fatigue, as well as muscle and joint pain or skin and light hypersensitivity are observed during corona or influenza virus incubation periods (37,3-37,9C rectal body temperature (BT)).

-Therapy: At the recognition of such symptoms, BT is determined to exclude non infectious (<37,3C) discomfort, followed by a 400mg effervescent aspirin tablet (only adults without salicylate intolerance) and subsequently 3 tablets in 12 hour intervals (0-36h, 0,8g/d), totalling 1.6g aspirin (aspirin pulse therapy).
+Therapy: At the recognition of such symptoms, BT is determined to exclude non infectious (<37.3C) discomfort, followed by a 400mg effervescent aspirin tablet (only adults without salicylate intolerance) and subsequently 3 tablets in 12 hour intervals (0-36h, 0,8g/d), totalling 1.6g aspirin (aspirin pulse therapy).
 Local hyperthermia is applied at the same time to the lung hilus lymphnodes by drinking 4 cups (4x150=600ml) of 55-60C hot black or herbal tea in quantities between 10-20ml (half/full tablespoon) in continuous sequence to generate temporary retrosternal warmth.
 Smaller sips at higher temperature or larger quantities of lower temperature liquid do not generate the intended effect.
 It is recommended to start around 50C and to stepwise increase temperature according to individual tolerance to avoid thermal irritation of the oesophagus tissues.
 Tea drinking is continued at the subsequent time points (morning, noon or evening), followed by three hyperthermias per day (m, n, e) for 3-4 further days while the head and neck region is kept warm (cap, shawl).
 Patients determine beverage (high temp.range) and body temperature with an inexpensive hand held infrared thermometer by adding 0,4C to the indicated forhead skin temperature to compare with rectal measurements.
 They start aspirin pulse therapy at temperatures between 37.3-38C.
 Early COVID-19 or influenza disease symptoms (see above) are reliably recognized following some training.

 This early symptom therapy lowers bronchial and pharyngeal symptoms as well as elevated body temperature significantly within 3-4h after the first treatment and influenza disease will typically not break out.
 Cough decreases and disappears within a few days as well as a certain weakness of the circulatory system during physical work.
 Once the disease has broken out (typically >38C), salicylate, paracetamol or ibuprofen applications may attenuate symptoms but do not substantially influence disease course.
 The described short intensive aspirin therapy seems of particular interest for SARS-CoV-2 positives under quarantine in case of beginning body temperature rise above 37.3C.